Comprehensive Guide to Chinese Coins: History, Types, Values

 A wave of change only took place towards the end of the 1970s and the beginning of the 1980s.

-In this period, in fact, Chinese society and culture witnessed a sudden opening towards the western world, which began to be seen with completely different eyes.
+During this period, Chinese society and culture experienced a sudden opening toward the Western world.
+People began to view it with completely different eyes.

 The renmibmi in fact became much easier to convert and the laws less rigid and more oriented to openness towards other cultures.